10 Day Itinerary Peru: Machu Picchu hike, Cusco, and Lima (2025)

 The perfect way to spend your first full day in Cusco is strolling around the downtown area and giving your body the time to acclimatize to the altitude.
 At an elevation of 3400m above sea level, the first thing you will notice is that you will be out of breath doing any physical activity.
 We simply walked up the stairs to get to our hotel and had to stop to catch our breath.

 During most of your trip to Peru, especially in Cusco, the sacred valley, and Machu Picchu hike, you will be at risk of altitude sickness (”Soroche”).
-Fortunately, the locals have several local remedies that can help with the acclimation process including drinking coca leaf tea, garlic soup, Muna (mint leaf tea) or chewing on coca leaves
+Fortunately, the locals have several local remedies that can help with the acclimation process including drinking coca leaf tea, garlic soup, Muna (mint leaf tea) or chewing on coca leaves.

-Stroll around Cusco historic center
+Discover the Cusco historic center

 Cusco previously served as the capital of the Inca Empire and today stands as a UNESCO World Heritage site.
 As you stroll through Cusco’s cobblestone streets, you’ll encounter a fascinating blend of Inca and Spanish colonial architecture, vibrant local markets, and bustling plazas.

 Due to its relatively small size, Cusco is easily walkable and most sights are reachable within a 20-30 minute stroll.
+Although given the high altitude of the city, this stroll may turn into what feels like a trek!

 These are some of the main highlight things to see in Cusco:

-• 12-angle stone: Located on Hatun Rumiyoc Street, this famous stone wall showcases the remarkable precision of Inca stonemasonry.
+- 12-angle stone: Located on Hatun Rumiyoc Street, this famous stone wall showcases the remarkable precision of Inca stonemasonry.
 It is a gigantic stone with 12 different corner angles that was cut so perfectly to join the other stones that you can’t even slip a razor blade through the crack.

-• San Pedro Market or San Blas Market: San Pedro market is the largest and most famous market in Cusco.
+- San Pedro Market or San Blas Market: San Pedro market is the largest and most famous market in Cusco.
 You will likely be visiting this market during your food tour.
 If you are seeking a more local and authentic experience, make sure to visit San Blas Market.
 We were one of the only tourists there and enjoyed an amazing smoothie while chatting with the fruit vendor.

-• Sacsayhuaman: An ancient Incan fortress located on the outskirts of Cusco.
+- Sacsayhuaman: An ancient Incan fortress located on the outskirts of Cusco.
 It showcases massive stone walls that once again stands as a testament to their incredible engineering prowess.

 Day 3: ATV Trip to Moray and Maras, try Cuy for dinner